microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-09.md

 ## Description

 - Update the app's HTML to use CDN for static content (CSS and JS files) rather than serving it directly from the host.
-- For this challenge you will need to update the HTML code of your application.
-Use an editor like VS Code or Notepad.
-If you're working in Azure Cloud Shell, you can invoke the Cloud Shell editor.
-Learn more aboug it [here](https://azure.microsoft.com/en-us/blog/cloudshelleditor/).

 ## Success Criteria